pen-lang/pen/doc/src/references/language/types.md

 ## Unions

-It is a segregated union of types.
+It is a union of multiple types.

-For example, the type below represents values which can be either `number` or `none`.
-But values of the type cannot be `number` and `none` types at the same time.
+For example, the type below represents values that can be either `number` or `none`.

 ```pen
 number | none